Luzifer/twitch-bot/wiki/Events.md

 Fields:

 - `channel` - The channel the event occurred in
-- `username` - The login-name of the user who joined
+- `user` - The login-name of the user who joined

 ## `part`